-The principal investigator is required to submit a mid-year and final progress report.
+The principal investigator is required to submit a six-month progress report and a final progress report within thirty days of the conclusion of the award year.
 Additional reports may be required.
 Failure to provide such reports will delay transmission of funds.
 Furthermore, failure to provide interim and final reports to the Foundation may negatively impact your institution's ability to apply for future EMF awards.
 EMF will maintain the copyright of all such reports.
 Progress reports must include an accounting report using Generally Accepted Accounting Procedures showing the distribution of funds with a signature from an institutional official (e.g., accountant, grants manager, administrator from the Office of Sponsored Research).
-The EMF reserves the right to withhold release of interim funds if >25% of the previous cycle remains unspent.
+The EMF reserves the right to with hold release of interim funds if >25% of the previous cycle remains unspent.
+The EMF allows up to 25% of funds to be carried over from one cycle to the next.